STUCK IN SURVIVAL MODE

 One day my nanny was working on a school project and asked if I had some glue.
 “What kind do you need?”
 I asked, and opened the guest room door.
 I pulled out a big box filled with tacky glue, glue guns, Elmer’s glue, glue dots, fabric glue and glue strips.
 Her eyes lit up as she peered into the closet, bulging with rows of fabric, paintbrushes, ribbon, glass jars, wooden signs, buttons and sewing machines.

 “I didn’t know you had all this in here!” she said.
 I pointed to the other side of the room, where stacks of bins were labeled with more arts and crafts supplies.
-I had stacks of books on how to knit, sew and start your own craft business.
-I had embroidery thread, rings, yarn balls, hooks and looms.
+There were stacks of books on how to knit, sew and start your own craft business.
+Another shelf had embroidery thread, rings, yarn balls, hooks and looms.

 “Do you know how to do all this?” she asked.
-I hadn’t thought about these treasures since I’d been sick.
-Over the next few days I showed her how to create her own custom embroidery by hand and gave her a few paint tubes and instructions on how to make her own coffee table tray.
+I hadn’t thought about these hobbies and treasures since I’d been sick.
+Over the next few days, I showed her how to create her own custom embroidery by hand and gave her a few paint tubes and instructions on how to make her own coffee table tray.

 Later when she was taking the kids to their swim and gymnastics lessons, she said to me, “Hey you are doing so much better, why don’t you go out and take some of your own classes?”